 The researchers of this study, however, highlight that while these benefits are invaluable, the slowing down of real-time crime footage can have a significant effect on judgments of intent on those in the recording and this they say, has been demonstrated in their research findings.
 The more time the jurors think a defendant had to decide on what they were going to do next, the more intent they felt was behind their decision to shoot the victim.
-The result is a clear relationship between the perceived lapse of time and perceived intent of the defendant.
+The result is a clear relationship between the perceived lapse of time and the perceived intent of the defendant.
 Put simply, in the minds of a jury, more time equals more intent.

 Participants taking part in the studies were asked to imagine they were a member of the jury in a criminal trial before they watched the video footage.
 In the first set of four experiments, 1610 study participants were shown a 5-second video of a real robbery that took place in a store where the assistant was shot dead.
 As a counterbalance footage of a violent interaction during a football match was also used with participants either watching the murder footage or the assault footage.